Divorce Due to Unreasonable Behaviour

 That being said, the Courts will also look into the cumulative effect of the behaviour over time.
 The reason this is done so is that a series of acts over a significant period, while taken individually may not seem grievous or unreasonable, but when viewed as a whole, your spouse’s behaviour comes off as ‘unreasonable.’

-Advantages of Divorce Based on ‘Unreasonable Behaviour’
+Advantages Of Divorce Based On ‘Unreasonable Behaviour’

 As mentioned, a divorce based on ‘unreasonable behaviour’ utilises a subjective assessment.
 As such, the term ‘unreasonable behaviour’ can be loosely defined.
 What this means is that your spouse would not be required to admit to their ‘unreasonable behaviour’ that he was alleged to have done.

-Adultery, on the other hand, would require for you to show to the Court evidence that your spouse has committed the act and this would involve money in hiring a private investigator, bringing them in as a witness, etc. Its more costly and time-consuming to gather all these evidence, not to mention the arduous divorce procedures that will follow it.
+Adultery, on the other hand, would require for you to show to the Court evidence that your spouse has committed the act and this would involve money in hiring a private investigator, bringing them in as a witness, etc. It’s more costly and time-consuming to gather all this evidence, not to mention the arduous divorce procedures that will follow it.
 As such, it might be more time and cost efficient in establishing ‘unreasonable behaviour’ as proof of divorce than adultery.

 As there is no defined rule or standard to determine whether a particular situation would fall under ‘unreasonable behaviour,’ it would be best for you to seek an experienced Singapore family lawyer who can provide legal advice on the matter.
 Your spouse may have promised you a ‘happily ever after’ but just know that now, they are only your ‘once upon a time.’